-Jeff Buckley’s 1976 Gibson Les Paul Customaccess_time First seen circa 1980
+Jeff Buckley’s 1976 Gibson Les Paul Customaccess_time First seen circa 1995

-Just recently, this guitar was seen on display at The Rock & Roll Hall of Fame Museum during an exhibit which also included Jeff’s black wool coat, jodhpurs, white V-neck T-shirt and handwritten lyrics and poems.
+Just recently, this guitar was seen on display at The Rock & Roll Hall of Fame Museum during an exhibition which also included Jeff’s black wool coat, jodhpurs, white V-neck T-shirt and handwritten lyrics and poems.
 The Les Paul seems to be a permanent donation to the Museum from the Jeff Buckley Estate.